12 Best Campgrounds near Boise, ID

 One of the best state parks in Idaho is Bruneau Dunes, home to the tallest freestanding sand dune in North America.
 This shifting spectacle and place to camp is only an hour's drive from Boise.
 The state park has over 120 campsites spread throughout two campgrounds: Broken Wheel and Eagle Cove.
 Equestrian sites are also available.

 The towering sand dunes at Bruneau are within a short commute from both Broken Wheel and Eagle Cove Campgrounds.
 Both campgrounds have standard campsites and RV spots with water and electricity.
-The campgrounds also have bathhouses with flushing toilets and showers.
+Each campground also has bathhouses with flushing toilets and showers.
 Tent campsites at Broken Wheel have shade structures built around a picnic table.

 The adjacent dunes provide all-day activity and beyond for all ages of campers.
 Sandboards are available to rent from the park's visitor center.
 The sunsets are also picturesque come the golden hour.
 The night sky at Bruneau offers another eye-catching spectacle after sunset, as the Milky Way blooms across the campground.